Police searching for robbery suspect after SWAT response at Medford church

 Cambridge police officers responding to an attempted robbery at a 7-Eleven encountered the suspect in Somerville, where a brief struggle ensued, according to Medford police.

-The struggle led to a police pursuit, and Medford police were called in around 1:45 a.m. to assist Cambridge and Somerville police officers as the suspect allegedly headed toward College Avenue.
+The struggle led to a police pursuit, and Medford police were called in around 1:45 a.m. to assist Cambridge and Somerville police officers as the suspect allegedly took off toward College Avenue.

 Officers responding to the area saw the doors to St. Clement Parish open and spotted wet footprints inside, Medford police said.